 Homemade vanilla ice cream is the ultimate in decadence.
 And guess what?
-You don’t need any special equipment to prepare this rich, creamy no-churn version.
-It’s also egg-free which means there’s no cooking involved.
-You basically whisk everything together, stick it in the freezer and give it an occasional stir.
+You don’t need any special equipment to prepare this rich and creamy no-churn version.
+It’s also egg-free, which means you don’t need to prepare a custard.
+You basically whisk everything together, stick it in the freezer, and give it an occasional stir.
 In no time, you’ll be enjoying an amazing homemade vanilla ice cream recipe, made with only 4 ingredients!

 If you’re not making ice cream from scratch on a regular basis, I understand why it might seem silly to buy another gadget that could wind up collecting dust in the corner.
 We all have at least one of those.

 I have good news!
 You can prepare any of my ice cream recipes without a machine following the freeze and stir method below.
-However, this particular ice cream recipe is very different than what I typically share; it’s not custard-based.
+However, this particular no-churn ice cream recipe is very different than what I typically share; it’s not custard-based.
 There are no eggs involved.

 This is the easiest ice cream recipe you’ll ever make, and it’s great for beginners.
 At the end of the day, I personally prefer custard-based ice creams (nothing adds richness quite like egg yolks), but this is a worthy substitute and I certainly enjoyed my fair share of it!